Monip1/fun-things/PA3.md

    of a `Ticket` object is synonymous to a successful booking, you can do the incrementing in the `Ticket` constructor.
 Think about which option is the superior choice here!

-[Note: While there is, in my opinion, a definitive answer to which is the better choice for incrementing `numBooked`, the very existence of the `numBooked` field is a pretty bad idea: In a real world commercial database system, you would never see a silly field like this.
-One day you will hopefully understand why.
-But if you are curious, come talk to us at office hours!]

 ## Final Problem: Cancelling a flight.

-_Oh no!
-I had booked a weekend flight to Las Vegas, but my `[REDACTED]` of a TA in CSE 11 made the PA like insanely difficult so now I have to stay home to finish it!_

 In the `Ticket` class, create a `cancel` method that, when called, cancels a Ticket booking and issues a refund to the passenger.
 The method should return a boolean value